learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ## Objectives

-1. Learn about requiring external code libraries, called gems, in your Ruby applicatoins.
+1. Learn about requiring external code libraries, called gems, in your Ruby applications.
 2. Learn how to use Bunlder and a Gemfile to manage gems and their dependencies in your applications.

 ## What is Bundler?